loomio/loomio_help/content/user_manual/groups/data_export/index.md

 ---
 title: Group data export
-description: How to export your group data
+description: How to export your group data.
 weight: 60
 menu:
   main: